Bridging the Gap between Newton-Raphson Method and Regularized Policy Iteration

 in which $F^{\prime}(x_k)$ denotes the Jacobian of $F(x)$ at $x_k$ \cite{ortega2000iterative}.

 At each iteration step, a system of linear equations (\ref{Newton Iteration}) is solved.
-In practical implementations of NR method, it is solved approximately by iterative methods such as Jacobi method and Gauss–Seidel method \cite{ortega2000iterative}, which naturally gives rise to the class of inexact Newton methods:
+In practical implementations of NR method, it is solved approximately, which naturally gives rise to the class of inexact Newton methods:

 in which $r_k$ denotes the error of solving the Newton iteration formula (\ref{Newton Iteration}) \cite{dembo1982inexact}.